rodriguezmanueljoaquin/tps-simulacionsistemas-g4/TP1/README.md

 For the first case, you can modify the random generation constants, such as the seed, number of particles, dimension of the box, etc., on the file ´Constants.java´.
 Then to run both the generation of the random input and the program that analyzes those files execution of ´SimulationExample.java´ is needed.

-For the second case, make sure your simulation output files are called ´Static.txt´ for the one with the particles information and ´Dynamic.txt´ for the one with their position in every moment of the simulation, note that only the first one will be analyzed by the program.
+For the second case, you have to enter the filepaths as command line parameters in the following order:
+- Static filepath
+- Dynamic filepath

+If only one is passed, it will be interpreted as the static file and the dynamic will be randomly generated.
+Otherwise, if no arguments are passed, both files will be randomly generated, and if more than 2 arguments are passed, the program returns an error.

 ### Creation of the visualization graph for the neighbours of one particle
 With the neighbours file created, which are named ´bruteForce_neighbours.txt´ and ´cellIndex_neighbours.txt´, denotating the method they used for the creation (under correct variables they should be the same), to create the visualization you should run, from the visualization directory, the next instruction: